 Local student and thought you'd missed out on a place at Curtin University?
 Through Curtin College you can still get in.
 Watch this short video to find out how »

 It is with great pleasure that I welcome your interest in Curtin College and its broad range of programs.
-For more than a decade, Curtin College has been the first choice pathway college for students wishing to access Curtin University.
+Since 2000, Curtin College has been the preferred on campus pathway college for students wanting a Curtin University bachelor degree.

-Our vision is to provide access to a range of high quality learning opportunities that meet the needs of pathway students in a changing global education environment.
-The College achieves this by providing an environment that is supportive, student-focussed and embodies high ethical standards.
+Our vision is to provide access to an extensive range of learning opportunities that meet the needs of our students in a changing global education environment.
+The College achieves this by providing an environment that is student-focused, supportive, and embodies high ethical standards.

-At Curtin College, you will find a caring community with staff dedicated to making your time here rewarding and enjoyable.
-The College offers access to courses and support programs designed to provide you with qualifications and skills that will prepare you for the demanding requirements of tertiary studies.
+At Curtin College, you will find a passionate community of staff dedicated to making your student experience rewarding and enjoyable.
+The College offers access to courses and support programs designed to provide you with qualifications and skills that will prepare you for success in your chosen discipline at the University.

-The success of Curtin College students and their graduation from Curtin University demonstrate that our students benefit from the teaching model, pastoral care and learning support resources that we can offer you.
+The success of Curtin College students and their graduation from Curtin University demonstrate how much our students' benefit from the teaching model, learning support, pastoral care, campus facilities and student experience provided at the College.